Naturopathy, Colonic Hydrotherapy & Osteopathy in Swansea

 I use naturopathy, osteopathy and colon hydrotherapy, either separately, or in combination to help improve people's health.
 You can read more about each therapy on the next page.

-I have been passionate about helping people with health problems for many years.
+I have been passionate about helping people with health problems for most of my life.
 I graduated from The British College of Naturopathy & Osteopathy in North London and set up my practice as an osteopath & naturopath in Swansea nearly 30 years ago.

-After working as a Swansea osteopath and naturopath for many years I qualified with ARCH (Association & Register of Colon Hydrotherapists) in 2000.
+After working as a Swansea registered osteopath and naturopath for many years I qualified with ARCH (Association & Register of Colon Hydrotherapists) in 2000.

 My multi-disciplinary practice in Swansea offers osteopathy, naturopathy and colonic hydrotherapy for those in the area around Port Talbot, Bridgend, Llanelli and the Gower.
 The Swansea Clinic of Natural Medicine is at 20 Walter Road, not far from the centre of Swansea.

 Please read my latest Blog below on this page.

 I have had many years experience at helping a wide variety of conditions, such as back, neck, knee, shoulder and musculo-skeletal problems with osteopathy.
 And with my background in naturopathy I help people to achieve optimum health and well-being in general.
-I specialise in helping people with gastrointestinal problems and for many colon hydrotherapy has become very popular in recent years and gives a lot of relief.
+I specialise in helping people with gastrointestinal problems and for many people colon hydrotherapy has become very popular in recent years and can give much relief.
 It is a very gentle treatment!
 Please call or email me if you want to know more about what can be helped, or if you need to know whether your own particular condition can be alleviated.